 We have prepared a cumulative map showing poultry developments in Radnorshire and Montgomeryshire since 2011.
 This map shows the locations of Chicken Sheds in Powys where either Consent has been given or the application is In Planning and is based on information publicly available on the Powys planning portal.
 We have prepared the map in good faith but is obviously reliant on the accuracy of the source data (and our own errors!).
 Please notify us of any errors or omissions.

 We also prepare a spreadsheet of all applications which have appeared on Powys Planning weekly list since 22nd June 2015.
-This spreadsheet (data as at 25th October 2016) is available to download here.
-(Please note that the cumulative map is based on much more current data.)
+This spreadsheet (data as at 8th November 2017) is available to download as a PDF here.

 Download a brief summary of our Ponds, Rivers and Poultry seminar (held at Llanigon Village Hall on 29th October 2016) here.